lukecp5/code-refactoring/README.md

 - Consolidated CSS to make it less cluttered
 - Commented the CSS file thoroughly

+# Link to Project
+The live website is located at: https://lukecp5.github.io/code-refactoring/

 ![A Screenshot of the finished website](https://github.com/lukecp5/code-refactoring/blob/main/assets/images/screenshot.png?raw=true)

 # Link to Project